gongahkia/personal-site/README.md

     * [x] Add actual content referenced from **General structure** above
     * [x] Allow for emailing and telegram and other contact options to pop up in current tab
     * [x] Add CSS animation with keyframes and CSS transitions of the respective clickable buttons.
+* [x] Contact page
+   * [x] Add transparent background PNG of me that Bethel drew, add eyeballs that track the mouse based on https://youtu.be/TGe3pS5LqEw

 ## Notes for self: